 As you learn about Native studies, you will get experience combining theory with practice.
 Learn from indigenous Pacific Rim artists in the Longhouse’s carving studio.
 Explore the canoe as transportation, cultural artifact, and symbol of sovereignty and nation-building through a tribal canoe journey.
 Learn issues of tribal governance, economic sustainability, and self-determination from tribal leaders and policy makers.

-A truly interdisciplinary degree, Native American studies supports students in developing and strengthening quality skills in analysis, research, writing, and oral communication in their chosen fields.
-Many pursue graduate studies, and most work in tribal communities.
-Our graduates have chosen careers in tribal law, health, and government, including teaching in tribal schools, working on tribal policy, and administrative work
+Truly interdisciplinary, Native studies supports students in developing and strengthening quality skills in analysis, research, writing, and oral communication in their chosen fields.

 Facilities & Resources